 Will I pay income tax?

 In the past landlords have been able to claim tax relief on the mortgage interest they pay on their mortgage repayments.
-They would only pay tax on the profit they made and the amount they’d pay depended on which tax band they were in.
+They would only pay tax on the profit they made.

-However, this has recently changed.
-Landlords now have to pay tax on their entire rental income (not just the profit) and they are only able to claim tax relief at a rate of 20% – regardless of what tax band they’re in.
-A landlord in the higher tax band, therefore, will pay tax on his rental income at 40% or 45% but will only be able to claim 20% back as tax relief.
+However, this has changed.
+Landlords pay tax on their entire rental income (not just the profit) and they are only able to claim tax relief on mortgage payments at a rate of 20% – regardless of what tax band they’re in.
+A landlord in the higher tax band, therefore, will pay tax on rental income at 40% or 45% but will only be able to claim 20% back as tax relief.

 Depending on the policy you take out, landlord insurance should cover you for damage to the property, malicious damage (if your tenants leave the house in a less than perfect state!) and loss of rent.